mpalash/aliakbarmehta/content/hb-~-dalida-maría-enfield-christopher-bratton-deschooling-art-and-its-archives.md

 ---
-title: HB ~ Dalida María Benfield & Christopher Bratton: : DESCHOOLING ART AND ITS ARCHIVES
+title: "HB ~ Dalida María Benfield & Christopher Bratton: : DESCHOOLING ART AND ITS ARCHIVES"
-subtitle: Public Lecture 01 for Agonistic Intelligence/s, Summer School curated by Ali Akbar Mehta for Helsinki Biennial 2023: New Directions May Emerge
+subtitle: "Public Lecture 01 for Agonistic Intelligence/s, Summer School curated by Ali Akbar Mehta for Helsinki Biennial 2023: New Directions May Emerge"
 layout: content
 tags:
   - curatorial project